Kassie Stanfill enters her second season as Austin Peay head softball coach, coming off a 33-22 campaign in her first season at the helm.

 Rackel also became the program’s first Google Cloud Academic All-America ® Division I First team selection and Liermann was named by Softball America to its All-American second team, while Rackel, Liermann and Osowski were selected to the National Fastpitch Coaches Association’s Central Region third team.

-Stanfill spent the previous two seasons at her alma mater Louisville on the staff of legendary head coach Sandy Pearsall, who retired in June after starting the program in 2000.
+Stanfill became the program’s 10th head coach, Aug.
+10, 2018, after spending the previous two seasons at her alma mater Louisville on the staff of legendary head coach Sandy Pearsall, who retired in June 2018 after starting the program in 2000.

 While at Louisville, Stanfill tutored Megan Hensley, who was a National Fastpitch Coaches Association All-Southeast Region selection and All-ACC choice after going 17-8 with a 3.35 ERA and 10 complete games for the Cardinals, striking out a team-high 138 batters in 184.0 innings.

 She returned to her alma mater after a year as the associate head coach at Illinois, where she helped the Fighting Illini to 36 wins—fifth-most in program history—and an NCAA Regional appearance.
 Breanna Wonderly earned NFCA All-Midwest Region honors after going 16-13 with a 2.85 ERA and 21 complete-games, ninth-most in school history.